hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ## **Quality Calculation**

 The Quality component of OEE measures the inverse of the ratio of defective output \(Defect Items\) to the total units of output \(Total Output\) or the yield of production passing quality standards.
-This calculation shows the resulting percentage that the asset \(machine, line, or facility\) is producing quality output over a specific time horizon \(shift, daily, weekly, or monthly\).
+This calculation shows the resulting percentage that the asset \(machine, line, or facility\) is producing satisfactory output over a specific time horizon \(shift, daily, weekly, or monthly\).

 **Quality Formula**